What Does PPB Mean in Hydrogen Water?

 Ask:

-• Was the PPB measured immediately after generation?
+- Was it measured immediately after generation?

-• Was the bottle sealed?
+- Was the bottle sealed?

-• Was the water tested after opening?
+- Was the water tested after opening?

-• What testing method was used?
+- What testing method was used?

 A big PPB number without testing context is a shiny dashboard with no engine report.